 But how do you knit it all together into a satisfying story?

-Read on and find out which one is best for your story, or jump to a specific one using the links below.
+Below are seven different options to get you started.
+Read on and find out which one might work best for you, or jump to a specific one using the links below.

 Frame Narrative